-Visiting the village health post, we received information from medical staff briefed by Mr. Raj Adhikari on the project's impact on Nangi villagers' health.
+Visiting the village health post, we received information from medical staff - Mr. Rabin Adhikari on the project's impact on Nangi villagers' health.
 The following day in Parbat, we split into groups to interview school staff and locals.
 Our team interviewed school personnel, leading to a team discussion on our progress and learnings from our four-day stay and village surveys.
-On the sixth day, we departed from Nangi Community Lodge for Beni, stopping at Tatopani to meet with the chairperson of Annapurna Rural Municipality as well as Ward Chairperson of Ward 7 and Ward 8, who was on an official program.
-Though brief, we managed to ask questions about village development and future plans.
+On the sixth day, we departed from Nangi Community Lodge for Beni, stopping at Tatopani to meet with the chairperson of Annapurna Rural Municipality as well as Ward chairpersons of Ward 7 and Ward 8, who were on an official program.
+Though brief, we managed to ask questions about village development and their future plans.
 Arriving at our hotel in Beni, we rested.
 Finally, on the seventh day, we left for Kathmandu, stopping to visit a bridge and Baglung Kalika Mandir en route.
-By 9 PM, we had arrived home.
+By 9 PM, we had arrived our homes.

 The seven-day field immersion was full of excitement and learning for us students.
 It was my first time visiting a village, and contrary to expectations, the village's infrastructure was quite developed, making me feel comfortable.
 Surveying the residents revealed that even elderly villagers were adept at using technology, more so than our parents or grandparents.
 It was disheartening to see the poor road conditions, forcing people and students to endure long walks.
 However, the school impressed us with its technology, including laptops and a TV.
 The student's proficiency in computer use was notable, with most accessing data and some using Wi-Fi distributed in limited areas like the canteen, health post, and lodge.
-Throughout the field visit, we faced itinerary challenges, but we adapted and completed our data collection with the invaluable guidance of Mr. Raj Adhikari.
+Throughout the field visit, we faced itinerary challenges, but we adapted and completed our data collection with the invaluable guidance of Mr. Rabin Adhikari.
 I learned the importance of time management and completing tasks within set timeframes during field projects.

 Moreover, I gained a deeper appreciation for the impact of knowledge and technology on people's lives.
 Information and technology play pivotal roles in various sectors, from tourism to health and education.
 Experiencing everything firsthand has broadened my understanding of their significance in our world.